PSTools/PS4-Skeleton/README.md

  Fork it and load it via unity.

- Remeber to build it as follow.
+ Remember to build it as follow.

  ![image](https://user-images.githubusercontent.com/12253240/146817121-f4d393ff-80e6-467b-a267-33ae76a0edce.png)